Jackson Hole Mountain Resort

 Fuel Efficiency

-• JHMR uses a fuel additive, Oxon.
+JHMR uses a fuel additive called Oxon.
 This fuel additive is used to improve fuel combustion resulting in improved engine efficiency and a reduction in greenhouse gas emissions.
-JHMR’s use of Oxon in their fuel has resulted in an improved fuel efficiency of 2.5%.
+JHMR’s use of Oxon, combined with their blend of Renewable Diesel, results in an improved fuel efficiency of 2.5%.

 Employee and Season Pass Holder START Bus Season Passes

-• JHMR provides START bus winter season passes to all employees and season pass holders.
-This allows for employees to take transit to the village for each shift for employees or each visit to the ski hill for pass holders.
+JHMR provides START bus winter passes to all employees and season pass holders.
+This enables employees to take the transit bus to the village each shift and for pass holders visiting the ski hill.
 From the town of Jackson this is about a 16 miles, round trip.

 The Impact